EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 The [Wasm IO YouTube channel](https://www.youtube.com/@Wasmio) has lots of talks worth watching.

 In fact, standards and language development in Wasm has stirred significant controversy internally.
 There is a lot of desire for advancement, but standardization means decisions are hard to reverse.
-For many, things are moving too quickly and in the wrong direction.
+For many, things are moving too quickly and in the wrong direction. [^too-quickly]

 There is the “more official” [W3C working group](https://www.w3.org/groups/wg/Wasm/) and then the “less official” [Bytecode Alliance](https://github.com/bytecodealliance) which works much more quickly and is centered around tooling and language development outside of Wasm directly (e.g. on [WIT](https://component-model.bytecodealliance.org/design/wit.html) and the [WebAssembly Component Model](https://component-model.bytecodealliance.org/)).